 Additional penalties that may apply for a person found guilty of gun offenses in Omaha include civil penalties such as loss of firearm rights or the loss of privilege to obtain a concealed carry permit.
 These restrictions may be more important to an individual than the penalties themselves.

 For instance, if someone is charged with a misdemeanor gun ordinance violation in Omaha and they are a concealed carry holder, they might be less concerned about a $300 fine than they would be about losing their concealed carry privileges.

 Someone could even lose their job under these statutes.
 A police officer who unlawfully possesses a firearm would ultimately lose their job.
 A member of the military can also be discharged under dishonorable circumstances for the illegal possession of a gun.

-Whether you need assistance with proving your innocence, fulfilling procedural requirements, or understanding the impact a conviction can have on your rights and employment, one of our attorneys can help create a defense for your Omaha gun law penalties.
+Whether you need assistance with proving your innocence, fulfilling procedural requirements, or understanding the impact a conviction can have on your rights and employment, one of the dedicated attorneys at Berry Law can help create a defense for your Omaha gun law penalties.